abstract-industries/abstract.industries/README.md

 # Abstract Industries

-A portfolio website for our Brooklyn based engineering collective.
+A portfolio website for our engineering and design collective.

 ## Setup